-There’s a dozen or so of the slide decks for presentations I’ve done over the years, over on Slideshare.
+There’s a dozen or so of the (many) slide decks for presentations I’ve done over the years, over on Slideshare.
 These were for games conferences, academic seminars and workshops, online conferences and ethnography events.
 Feel free to download, embed and/or use any you find useful.

 As a side point, there’s an abrupt line with the presentation styles.
 The early decks, consisting of slides of many words in small print, came before I read Presentation Zen.
 The more picturesque, and far less wordy, slides and presentations came afterwards.

 A few presentations from events I enjoyed presenting at.